Meet the Speakers

 Carter Viss

 Carter Viss is a marine biologist from Jupiter, FL.
 After working many years as an aquarist at Loggerhead Marinelife Center, he is now working in aquaculture research and pursuing a Ph.D. in marine science.
 Carter’s life was changed forever on Thanksgiving Day of 2019.
 While snorkeling on the Breaker’s Reef off Palm Beach Island, he was struck by a large boat.
-He lost his right arm on impact, both of his legs were severely lacerated and his left wrist was badly broken.
-After making a full recovery, he founded his own 501(c)3 nonprofit called the Carter Viss Foundation whose mission is to support individuals with limb trauma resulting from boating incidents and promote safe boating and diving practices. cartervissfoundation.org
+He lost his right arm on impact, both of his legs were severely lacerated, and his left wrist was badly broken.
+After making a full recovery, he founded his own 501(c)3 nonprofit called the Carter Viss Foundation whose mission is to support individuals with limb trauma resulting from boating incidents and to promote safe boating and diving practices. cartervissfoundation.org

-Producer | National Safe Boating Council
+Producer and Creative Director | National Safe Boating Council

 Ken Waldron

-Program Coordinator | National Safe Boating Council
+Program Manager | National Safe Boating Council

 Alexis Webb